jafetgado/EpHod/README.rst

         --save_attention_weights 1 \
         --save_embeddings 1

-    # Or predict with a simple machine learning regression model
+    # Or predict with a simple learning regression model
     # (support vector regression with amino acid composition)
     # Less accurate but a very fast estimation for wild type enzymes with CPU